jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Let's get some perspective.
 Today, regular people are increasingly unhappy.
 We pick an ideology to help us.
 Conservatism and Progressivism are the big choices—both spanned the world on the back of the Industrial Age and the era of mass-production.
 Conservatives fight for a less regulated marketplace to create more property, Progressives for fairer property redistribution.
 This divide causes a tug of war over regulations, tax rates, subsidies, and other government policies.

 However, property creation and distribution are increasingly easy with digital technology.
 Digital books, knowledge, paperwork, money, and so on, is so much easier to create and distribute than physical property is.
-As our world becomes more virtual in the Information Age, Industrial Age mentalities grow obsolete.
+As our world becomes more virtual in the Internet Age, Industrial Age mentalities grow obsolete.

 But rather than rethink hundreds of years of "Left vs. Right" politics, ideologues double-down on their beliefs and blame the other for society's problems.
 Old-school businessmen rally their Conservative troops with constant stories of "fighting evil communists who are coming for your money!."
 De-regulation, tax-cuts, free-trade are right-wing rallying calls.
 In contrast, social justice warriors keep left-wing politics gripping by "fighting racist fascists who want to oppress you!."
 Their choir forms around demands for justice, regulation, and the redistribution of wealth.

 Fascism and communism (thankfully) died decades ago.
 Meaning few people, if anyone, call _themselves_ fascist or communist in Western societies.
 And if no one believes in these ideologies, no political community can exist based on them.
 Left and Right label their enemies fascist bigots and crazy communists to keep their own believers in the choir singing against "the other side."
 Fighting phantoms makes for excellent television.

 Spectacular entertainment is their plan.
-Left and Right don't want regular people to become player gods of the Information Age.
+Left and Right don't want regular people to become player gods of the Internet Age.
 They want their supporters to stay extras in the Industrial Age.
 Because neither Right or Left would hold their power in society moved forward.
 When Main Street askes why their commutes are so long, home payments so high, bosses so many, Left and Right ramp up their spectacle.
 CNN, Fox News, MSNBC, and the rest put "Breaking News!" up to distract their believers for a little while longer.
 Blockbuster sequels and remakes do the same thing; they jack up special effects because their stories suck.

 https://www.youtube.com/watch?v=tEczkhfLwqM
 _In the Industrial Age, Left and Right used to cooperate all the time.
 Not anymore.
 This video excellently shows the growing hatred between both sides.
 It's about the US Congress but applies in every Western country.
 Notice how the divide started in the 1970s and has grown since.
-That's because neither Left or Right knows what to do in the Information Age, so they blame each other for the society's growing list of problems.
+That's because neither Left or Right knows what to do in the Internet Age, so they blame each other for the society's growing list of problems.
 Growing hate is a terrible and worrying trend._

 Sadly, the story of mutual hatred doesn't stop until old ideologies kill each other off.
 The Thirty Years War (1618-1648) is an all too good example.
 This was a war—during the Science Age—between the kingdoms of Europe, whose royal families justified their rule using a Medieval Age philosophy of "noble divine right to rule."
 Back then, every royal family was either Catholic or Protestant; these religions were the only ideologies Main Street could choose.
 Thus, when regular people demanded a better life, they picked a team and slaughtered "the other side" on behalf of supposed holy kings.
 The Thirty Years War can be summed up as; "a warning of the dangers of entrusting power to those who feel summoned by God to war, or feel that their sense of justice and order is the only one valid."

 The Thirty Years War was extremely brutal.
 One in five Europeans died from it.
 The carnage only stopped when both sides were totally exhausted.
 The worst part was when the horror ended, the people realized they were no better off—and what they were sick of all along was kings.
 Thus, it wasn't long until ordinary people finally upgraded to a new ruling philosophy.
 As player gods, they fought against Divine Kings, and for Democracy, in the American Revolution (1776), the French Revolution (1789), and many more afterward.

 This should all sound scarily similar to our Left and Right ideologies today.
 Today's fights over presidential impeachments, disputed elections, and trigger words, are a smokescreen.
-Neither Right or Left can see or admit, they're both behind the times in the Information Age.
+Neither Right or Left can see or admit, they're both behind the times in the Internet Age.

 It's important to remember, Conservativism and Progressivism helped us achieve great things in the Industrial Age.
 But philosophies can't be self-serving.
 Politics is only supposed to help people see the big picture—that all our individual choices matter.

 Do people today watch TV or exercise at night?
 Do we eat healthy food or not?
 Do we seal our leaky taps or rant about climate change with another tweet?
 We are all a single person in the game.
 We can only change our own actions.
 And our efforts are pivotal.
 Because we are all the player god.
 Philosophy is only supposed to help people realize that so we pick up modern tools to keep evolving humanity.

 For our society to see the big picture again, we need a new philosophy.
-One that looks ahead towards the boundless horizon of the Information Age.
+One that looks ahead towards the boundless horizon of the Internet Age.
 One that considers the work of protagonists like Tesla, SpaceX, Blue Origin, as a sneak peek for the wondrous future each person should be building now, bit by bit.

 I've studied this topic for years.
 Academically, at the University of Toronto, I studied political philosophy, history, and innovation.
 But I learned far more on the frontline as a projectionist, line worker, an account manager, and especially making a digital tool for an Industrial Age industry.
 I could have written this has a political theory or history book.
 Instead, it's written to the people on Main Street right now; here's how we fix our problems and win the game.